bjakja/Kainote/README.txt

 multiple positions of tags: \pos, \move, \org, \clip, \iclip and
 \p (ASS drawings).

+- Video zoom to use with visual tools.
+Works also on fullscreen that makes possible to create very accurate vector clips and drawings.

 - Shift times docked in subtitles grid with moving to autio/video time.